l-mb/l-mb.github.io/content/2024-11-15-free-open-ethical.md

 software when that might impede business.
 [I have written about this recently][4], as have many others.)

-We must ask: can freedom go too far?
-This question is often deemed controversial and to have a definitive answer ("No"), especially by those who conflate freedom of speech with freedom from accountability.
+We must ask: can a freedom go too far?
+As seen above, the FSF and OSI have the same answer as those who conflate freedom of speech with freedom from accountability.

-And if only it were so simple; we could focus on the nerdy intricacies of our code and lose ourselves in a binary world we can control, rather than having to consider what the tools we build enable, and whether or not we may be accountable; if not legally, but to ourselves.
+And if only it were so simple; we could focus on the nerdy intricacies of our code and lose ourselves in a world we can control; rather than having to consider what the tools we build enable, and whether or not we may be accountable; if not legally, but to ourselves.

+Of course, their position is limited externally already; obviously, it does not trump applicable law.
+We just don't get to add additional friction and constraints.

 If, as a software developer or contributor, I can't formally forbid my work to be used for mass murder without being excluded from the